Codecademy/docs/content/cpp/concepts/loops/loops.md

 ---
-Title: "Loops"
+Title: 'Loops'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Game Development"
+  - 'Game Development'
 Tags:
-  - "Loops"
+  - 'Loops'
-  - "While"
+  - 'While'
-  - "For"
+  - 'For'
 CatalogContent:
-  - "learn-c-plus-plus"
+  - 'learn-c-plus-plus'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 A loop can execute a statement or group of statements multiple times and the following is the general from of a loop statement in most programming languages.